 How do I qualify for Medicaid?

-Because Medicaid is administered at the state level, the minimum qualifying income level varies as well as the options available to individuals if they exceed that minimum.
+Because Medicaid is administered at the state level, the minimum qualifying income level varies, as well as the options available to individuals if they exceed that minimum.
 The federal Medicaid monthly income cap in 2020 was $2,382 with a $2,000 asset limit for a single applicant, and $4,764 with a $4,000 asset limit for a couple.

-Seniors who are eligible for Medicaid may have monthly income through Social Security or pension that exceeds the maximum limit of each state.
+Seniors who are eligible for Medicaid may have a monthly income through Social Security or a pension that exceeds the maximum limit of each state.
 For example, Social Security or pension checks totaling $2,500 would put them over that limit.
 Unfortunately, many people who have worked their entire lives will have income sources that would bar them from qualifying without the mechanism of a qualifying interest trust (QIT).

-What is a Miller trust?
+What is a Miller Trust?

+If you qualify for Medicaid while perserving your estate consider a Miller Trust.
 A Miller Trust is a type of QIT available to seniors that protects their surplus income while allowing them to qualify for Medicaid.
 With this type of trust, income in excess of a set limit goes into this trust in order to maintain the recipient’s Medicaid eligibility.
 Some requirements for the Miller income-diversion trust are:

 • The trust must be irrevocable and created in Kentucky for the benefit of the individual.